mbierman/Firewalla-NextDNS-CLI-install/README.md

-# Install Pi-Hole in Docker on Firewalla Gold or Purple
+# Install nextDNS CLI on Firewalla Gold or Purple

+WIP not ready for use

-This is a script for installing pi-hole container on Firewalla Gold or Purple.
+This is a script for installing nextDNS CLI container on Firewalla Gold or Purple.
 It is based on the [Firewalla tutorial](https://help.firewalla.com/hc/en-us/articles/360051625034-Guide-How-to-install-Pi-Hole-on-Gold-Purple-Beta-) and has been tested on 1.974.

 # Notes
 - Pi-hole runs fine on Purole or Gold.